iTs-GoJo/TransforX/README.md

 - - -

 ## Features
-• Translate a text or a list of texts.\n
+- Translate a text or a list of texts.
-• Auto-detect source languages.
+- Auto-detect source languages.
-• No Api-Key Requested.
+- No Api-Key Requested.

 - - -
 # LICENSE